Zolochiv, Lviv Oblast: Second Soviet occupation

 From July 1944 to 16 August 1945, the town was occupied by the Red Army.

 Soviet period

-After the Yalta Conference (4–11 February 1945), drawn as a consequence of the findings of the interim Government of national unity signed on August 16, 1945, an agreement with the USSR, recognising the slightly modified Curzon line for the Eastern Polish border, on the basis of the agreement on the border between the Soviet Union and Polish Committee of National Liberation Government on 27 July 1944.
-In the Tarnopol voivodeship agreements, Zolochiv was included in the Ukrainian Soviet Socialist Republic in the USSR, where it remained until 1991.
+After the Yalta Conference of February 1945, an agreement between the USSR and the Provisional Government of National Unity in Poland was signed on 16 August 1945, recognizing a slightly modified version of the Curzon line as the eastern border of Poland.
+This was based on an earlier agreement between Soviet authorities and the Polish Committee of National Liberation Government on 27 July 1944.

+Thus, Zolochiv was included in the Ukrainian Soviet Socialist Republic in the USSR, where it remained until 1991.